New End Use/End User Restrictions for China, Russia, and Venezuela

 Military end user means the national armed services as well as the national guard and national police, government intelligence or reconnaissance organizations, or any person or entity whose actions or functions are intended to support military end uses.

-Of particular significance for our clients is the categorization of 9A991 aircraft and gas turbine engines and 9E991 technology as military as being subject to military end use/end user license requirements reviewed with a presumption of denial.
+Of particular significance for our clients is the categorization of 9A991 aircraft and gas turbine engines and 9E991 technology as being subject to military end use/end user license requirements reviewed with a presumption of denial.

 Please give us a call or email with any questions you may have.